-A pressure post on the inlet side of the gas valve provides access to the supply pressure.
-Back out the 3/32 Hex screw one turn, connect a piece of 5/16" tubing and connect a manometer to measure supply pressure.
+An inlet pressure post on the inlet side of the gas valve provides access to the supply pressure.
+See Figure 71.
+Back out the 3/32 Hex screw one turn, connect a piece of 5/16" tubing and connect to a manometer to measure supply pressure.